 Other potential domain name protections include the Domain Name System Security Extensions (DNSSEC) which protects the Domain Name System (DNS) from specific cyber attacks, such as DNS cache poisoning.
 When registering a domain name as a website and business owner, there's nothing you'll need to do to trigger these security protocols, however knowing they exist should provide some level of peace of mind when choosing a domain name to register.

-Tip: Wix.com is a registrar and also a web-hosting service, meaning you can not only purchase a unique domain, but also create your site on the same platform.
+Tip: Wix.com is a registrar and also a web-hosting service (web hosting is a type of internet hosting service), meaning you can not only purchase a unique domain, but also create your site on the same platform.
 With the purchase of a premium plan, you get a voucher for a free domain name for a year.
 Wix also applies SSL and TLS protocols to all of its sites.

 02. Choose the best domain name